toddcf/code-snippets/deployment/deployment-checklist.md

 ### GH Pages

-For basic portfolio and sample projects, deploy to GH Pages.
+Deploy to GH Pages first as a "preprod" test.
 (Link to those instructions here.)

 ### Private Hosting (Dreamhost)